 Intern Job Title: MARCOM Student Writer Intern

-Internship Supervisor Name and Title: Lissa Diaz, Editorial Director
+Internship Supervisor Name and Title: Lissa Diaz, Director of Marketing & Communications

 To assist with the facilitation and coordination of the university communication and promotion efforts through writing, promotion and media relations under deadlines.